carpentries/lesson-development-training/episodes/lesson-design.md

 5. (After the break) evaluate how closely the outcomes meet the objectives

-![An overview of the iterative process of lesson design and development , adapted from Nicholl's five phases, that will be presented in this training.
+![An overview of the iterative process of lesson design and development , adapted from Nicholls' five phases, that will be presented in this training.
 ](fig/cldt-design-process.svg){
 alt="A flow diagram presenting the process of lesson design and development used in this training."